sopherapps/ckydb/README.md

   corresponding to the `key: TIMESTAMPED-key` pairs found in the ".del" file.
 Each deleted pair is then removed from the ".del" file.
 - On initial load, any keys in .del should have their values deleted in the corresponding ".log" or ".cky" files
-- It is possible for ckydb to be configured to sanitize all keys and values to replace any potential occurrences of the token used to separate the key-value pairs on file.
-This avoids weird DataCorruptionError's.
-By default, this is turned off as it impacts performance heavily.

 ### Operations